ToxicFlame427/AutoClicker/README.md

 Here is my repository for my custom autoclicker: Auto Clicker MAX!
 You can download it on my <a href="https://toxicflame427.xyz/pages/software_pages/auto_clicker.html">website</a>.
 I had just made this as a great way to practice (or show off ;)  ) my skills.
-I would have to say that this project was really funto work on!
+I would have to say that this project was really fun to work on and I would like to create more things like this :)

 Made with C# and WinForms.